coder/docs/admin/audit.md

 - `auto_off`: Coder automatically turned off a workspace due to inactivity
 - `auto_start`: Coder automatically turned on a workspace at the time preset by its owner
-- `connect`: a user connected to an existing workspace
+- `connect`: a user connected to an existing workspace with either local VS Code or JetBrains Gateway IDEs, a local Terminal `ssh` command, or a local Terminal Coder CLI `coder ssh` command.
 - `cordon`: a workspace provider became unavailable for new workspace creation requests.
 - `create`: the user created a Coder entity (e.g., dev URL, image/image tag,